 Boarding

-We have a thriving boarding community and offer occasional, flexi and weekly boarding for pupils from age 8 to 13.
 Our boarders are fully integrated into boarding life and are part of our home from home environment to eat, play and relax together.
 Our 45 beds are located upstairs within the heart of the main school in two separate boarding wings.
 The boarding house is run very much as an extended family, supported by the Gap students, other residential staff and of course, our much loved Housedog, Nancy .

 Boarding is a happy extension of Ashfold school life, with approximately 75% of the Prep School taking advantage of boarding.
 Each evening, our boarders utilise the fantastic school facilities, and enjoy a raft of exciting activities which promote their social and personal development.

-We hope our Boarding Booklet will give you an insight into what boarding life at Ashfold is like, but if you have any questions or would like a tour of the boarding house, please do contact us.
+We hope our Boarding Booklet above will give you an insight into what boarding life at Ashfold is like, but if you have any questions or would like a tour of the boarding house, please do contact us.

 Amelia Franklin